LukeTatarsky/PasswordVault/README.md

 - Secure encrypted storage of TOTP secrets
 - Built-in TOTP code generation
-- QR-code–compatible OTP URI support
+- QR-code–compatible URI support - scannable QR code for authenticator app

 ### Optional Security Auditing

-- Checks all passwords for  strength, online exposure, and reuse across accounts.
-- Password strength analysis using a combination of heuristics, `zxcvbn`, and post-quantum bonus.
+- Password strength analysis using a combination of heuristics, `zxcvbn`, and post-quantum bonus
 - Breach exposure checks via **Have I Been Pwned** (online, with k-anonymity)
-- Detection of reused passwords accross account in the vault
+- Detection of reused passwords accross accounts in the vault
-- Severity-sorted results wit optional CSV export
+- Severity-sorted results with optional CSV export

 ### Import / Export & Migration

-- Plaintext JSON & CSV export for backups and migrations
+- Export plaintext JSON & CSV for backups and migrations
-- Re-import of exported plaintext JSON backup
+- Import exported plaintext JSON backups
-- CSV import support for migrating from other password managers and browser exports
+- Import CSV for migrating from other password managers and browser exports
-- Portable mode vault import/export.
+- Import/Export Portable Mode vault

 ---